As Quatro Estações: Song information

 A concert promoting the album took place at the Palestra Itália Stadium in 1990.
 This concert's recording was released as a live album in 2004, under the name As Quatro Estações ao Vivo.
 During that performance, Russo said "Pais e Filhos" was written in the bathroom, and dedicated it to "everyone who thinks a cockroach is more important than the people we love".
 That was a response to Paulinho Moska, then vocalist of Brazilian punk band Inimigos do Rei, stating that the band's song "Uma Barata Chamada Kafka" (A Cockroach Named Kafka) was as good as Legião Urbana's song.
 Moska later covered "Meninos e Meninas", a song from this album.

 According to Bahia, the song was born with a lot of guitar layers and spare sounds, as if many songs existed in a single one.
-In order to solve it, he returned to cutting and gluing tape sections with duck tape.
+In order to solve it, he returned to cutting and gluing tape sections with duct tape.
 The song's lyrics discuss suicide.
-In 1994, when the band was performing at SBT's Programa Livre, Russo reprehended the audience after they happilly reacted to the announcement that they would play the song:
+In 1994, when the band was performing at SBT's Programa Livre, Russo reprehended the audience after they happily reacted to the announcement that they would play the song:

-The song "Feedback Song for a Dying Friend" is a tribute to American photographer Robert Mapplethorpe, a couple of friends and Cazuza, who suffered from AIDS, a disease that would eventually kill him in 1990 and Russo in 1996.
+The song "Feedback Song for a Dying Friend" is a tribute to American photographer Robert Mapplethorpe, a couple of friends and Cazuza, who had AIDS, a disease that would eventually kill him in 1990 and Russo in 1996.
 The album booklet has a translation of the lyrics.
 Originally, the song would be in Portuguese, with the name "Rapazes Católicos" (Catholic Guys).
 However, the lyrics were rejected (the band itself considered them "unpublishable") and changed to the final version in English, while retaining the original instrumental base.
-The translation is signed by Millôr Fernandes.
+The translation is signed by writer Millôr Fernandes.
 Initially, Fernandes refused to do it, stating he didn't do translations to English.
 However, he changed his mind after the band switched languages and asked him to do a translation to Portuguese, instead.
 He did the job for a "highly professional" pay and was impressed by Russo's handling of the language, including accurate citations of Shakespeare.
 Fernandes is considered the greatest translator of Shakespeare for theater.

 The lyrics of "1965 (Duas Tribos)" refer to Revell models and Hanna-Barbera Studios.
 With "Meninos e Meninas", Russo suggested his bisexuality.
 Brazilian rock band Titãs covered "Sete Cidades" on their album As Dez Mais.
 The ending of "Se Fiquei Esperando Meu Amor Passar" includes the Agnus Dei in Portuguese, ending the album with a prayer.

+Title

+Regarding the album title, Renato Russo told Bizz magazine: